Behind The Smile

 Lek loved this time of the day – about 11 a.m. – because Pattaya did not really ‘get going’ until about 10 a.m. and everybody and everything was full of the life, promise and hope that a new day brings – except, of course that in Pattaya it is all about the night time, so the day kicks off a little later.
 She sauntered along with a spring in her step and a smile on her face, keeping about two metres behind Ali.

-She did this for several reasons: firstly, because she knew that most Arabs preferred to walk in front of ‘their ladies’; secondly, because she did not really want to be seen with him (many men were casting appreciative eyes over her, as they always did, and from behind Ali she could smile back, without upsetting his pride) and thirdly, because of a joke she had heard the other week that always made her smile.
+Lek did this for several reasons.
+Firstly, because she knew that most Arabs preferred to walk in front of ‘their ladies’.
+Secondly, because she did not really want to be seen with him (many men were casting appreciative eyes over her, as they always did, and from behind Ali she could smile back, without upsetting his pride).
+And thirdly, because of a joke she had heard the other week that always made her smile.

 She repeated it to herself: ‘a survey in Afghanistan revealed that most women walked three metres behind their men before the U.S. intervention, but that after the intervention this had increased to ten metres.
 When asked why, most Afghani women replied, smiling: “Landmines”’.
 She put her hands over her ears and mentally said: “Boom,” giving a little hop and a smile at a passing farang (or foreigner).
 She was one of the most beautiful women in Pattaya, which meant one of the most beautiful women in Thailand, which meant one of the most beautiful women in the world and she knew it.

 She did not want those.
-Her strategy, honed over the years, was to try to find out something about the man first.
-She always wanted to know: how long he had left to stay in Thailand; where he came from; how old he was and whether he was married.
-The longer he had left in Thailand, the better a relationship she might form with him and the more chance she had of getting him to fall in love with her.
+Her strategy, honed over the years in Daddy’s Hobby, was to try to find out something about the man first.
+She always wanted to know: how long he had left to stay in Thailand; where he came from; how old he was and whether he had a wife.
+The longer he had left in Thailand, the better a relationship she might form with him, and the more chance she had of getting him to fall in love with her.

 Country of origin was important, because she had preferences of where she wanted to live.
 She favoured Britain, but America, Canada, France or Germany would do too.
 Also, age was important, because it could affect his visa status in Thailand and knowing whether he was married or not was obviously essential.